American journalist detained in Myanmar while trying to fly out of country - KTVZ

 The junta has also attempted to silence the country’s media by revoking independent publishing and broadcast licenses, raiding newspaper offices and targeting journalists for arrest.
 Among the thousands of people detained since the coup are 85 journalists, including 48 still in detention, according to Reporting Asean.

-Fenster is among a handful of foreign journalists to be detained in Myanmar since the coup.
+Fenster is among a number of foreign journalists to be detained in Myanmar since the coup.

 Japanese journalist Yuki Kitazumi was arrested in April and charged with spreading false information.
 He was held in Insein Prison until the junta released him two weeks ago and returned him to Tokyo.